 At Titan Enterprises we opted to incorporate the oval gear design into our gear meter products, as there is a much greater driving torque for a given differential pressure which is derived from fluidic asymmetry of the gears.
 There are fewer subtleties in the design options on oval gear flowmeters, in comparison to radial turbines, because of their basic operating principles.
 Oval gear flowmeters operate on the principle of positive displacement, by taking a parcel of fluid and transferring it from the inlet side to the outlet side without any leakage.
 This sounds very easy but there is a trade-off between gear clearance, leakage, friction and fluid viscosity.

-a.
+i.
 Clearance and Leakage.
-Make the clearances small and you can meter low viscosity fluids very accurately over a large flow range.
+Make the clearances small and you can meter low viscosity liquids very accurately over a large flow range.
 Make them too large and the flowmeter will not work well until the liquid is highly viscous.
 As an oval gear flowmeter is made smaller, the leak path becomes proportionately larger.
 If we take one of our smaller oval gear flowmeters and straighten out the leak path it can be defined as a strip some 60mm long by the clearance between the gear and the chamber.
 We would normally run that clearance at 0.03mm which gives a potential leak area of 1.8mm2 This is equivalent to a round hole nearly 1.5mm diameter.
 If you halved the size of the gears in all directions the leak path would become essentially half so still nearly a 1mm hole for a square-law reduction in gear size and efficiency.
 Bigger oval gears are easier to manufacture as they are more efficient at, relatively speaking, lower flows.

-b.
+ii.
 Friction.
 If there is stiction an oval gear flowmeter will not start.
 If there is running friction the linearity will not be good.
 Like mini-turbines, friction must be kept to a minimum.
-However, there are fewer options with oval gear flowmeters as the bearings loads can be quite high.
+However, there are fewer options with oval gear flowmeters as the bearings’ loads can be quite high.
 This is because the load induced by the meter’s pressure drop (which is necessary to work the meter) becomes problematic at higher flows.

-c.
+iii.
 Fluid Viscosity.
 The fluid viscosity is fundamental to the performance of oval gear flowmeters.
-Most are not very happy with non-lubricating low viscosity fluids such as water.
+Most are not happy with non-lubricating low viscosity fluids such as water.
 However, we can minimise problems through selection of high-quality materials and precision manufacture.
 For example, hot water has a viscosity around 0.6 Centipoise which is very happy slipping through that theoretical clearance equivalent of a 1.5mm diameter hole without rotating the gears unless the mass of the gear is low, the friction minimal, and the clearances as tight as possible.
-A very small increase in viscosity (and usually lubrication) makes a vast difference to the efficiency of an oval gear flowmeters performance.
+A very small increase in viscosity (and usually lubrication) makes a vast difference to the efficiency of an oval gear flowmeter’s performance.

-C: Ultrasonic Flowmeters.
+C: Ultrasonic Flowmeters

-1. Basic physics.
+i.
+Basic physics.
 Time of flight ultrasonic meters work because sound speeds up when it travels with the flow and is retarded when it travels against it.
 Effectively the phase shift between these two signal transit times is twice the velocity of the fluid in the pipe.
 The lower the flow rate the lower this phase shift or time of flight in each direction becomes.

-2. Reduced bore sizes.
+ii.
+Reduced bore sizes.
 Decreasing pipe diameter accelerates the velocity so increasing the phase shift between the upstream and downstream signals.
 Getting the ultrasonic signal into these smaller pipes is itself a problem.
 On our lowest flow Atrato ultrasonic flowmeter we inject and receive the ultrasound signal into a 6mm diameter bore but then reduce the pipe to a 1mm bore in the central section between the crystals to accelerate the liquid and increase the velocity.
 This comfortably permits us to meter flows down to 2ml/min.

-3. Future developments.
+iii.
+Future developments.
 We are working on even lower flow devices by utilising one of the unique features of our patented technology.
 We can send ultrasound around corners.
 We have successfully prototyped a device which effectively is a 300mm long 1mm diameter tube but produced in a 30mm diameter coil.
-The basic physics of this unique design increases the pathlength which significantly increases the difference between the up and down signals.
+The basic physics of this unique design increases the path length which significantly increases the difference between the up and down signals.
 However, there are also trade-offs with this design.
 The signals are seriously attenuated in such a long tight bore so signal to background noise ratio increases accordingly.
 This effectively dictates our flow range and low end flow capability.
 There is currently a point at which we start to lose efficiency with greater increased length and do not see any decrease in low flow measurement.
 Currently 0.25ml/min is the lowest flow we have successfully measured in the laboratory but improved electronics, algorithms and ultrasound coupling is likely to lower this threshold further.

-D: Thermal Technology Flowmeters.
+D: Thermal Technology Flowmeters

 These inherently mass flow devices are also becoming smaller with faster response times.
 By definition (unlike the flowmeter technologies outlined above) they can only handle specific fluids as the thermal transfer characteristics of each fluid changes the calibration of the device.
 Thus, a flowmeter set-up for one liquid would not accurately meter a second without a change in calibration factor.
 Currently for equivalent devices they do not perform with the same accuracy as our ultrasonic technology, but they do meter much lower flows.

 Fast paced developments in miniaturising flow sensors is opening the way to measurement of flow in applications such as medical devices that would have previously never been thought possible.
-To discuss development of a micro flow measurement device optimised for your application please contact us on +44-1935-812790 or email@example.com.